-- 86. Mr. Rundt's report concludes by noting that: "As there is no explanation on where the documents and emails came from and how they got there, all the documents provided must be considered as questionable.
-No forensic sound conclusion as to their authenticity can be made".
-The digital evidence "cannot be traced back to the original evidence or to a pristine evidence preservation" and "does not meet the standards set out by the forensic best practices established within the IT forensic community". - (2) Examination-in-chief - 87.
-Mr. Rundt gave oral evidence at the hearing by videoconference.
+- 86. Mr. Rundt gave oral evidence at the hearing by videoconference.
 During examination-in-chief, he said that, in his opinion, it was not possible to say that the core principles of forensic best practices have been complied with in relation to the 35 EDP documents he reviewed.
-He added that he did not have any information on where the documents came from, or why those 35 documents were selected for expert processing. - 88.
+He added that he did not have any information on where the documents came from, or why those 35 documents were selected for expert processing. - 87.
 Mr. Rundt said that his report showed that internal metadata "does not necessarily reflect the creation date of a Microsoft Office document ...".
 He added that "the file system metadata has mostly been lost".
 Mr. Rundt also said that tools exist to modify internal metadata but these would normally leave a trace.
 He stated that there is a very easy way to alter metadata: